HaiTuyen/Devops-projects-for-self-study/Setup Load Balancing for Static Website Using Nignx/README.md

 4. Configure Nginx on the third server to load and balance traffic between two static websites.
 5. Add the Nginx Load balancer IP to the DNS A record.
 6. Try accessing the website.
 Every time you reload the website you should see a different index.html.
-7. Try different Nginx load-balancing algorithms and options.
+7. Gain a deeper understanding of Nginx load balancing algorithms.
 8. Understand L7 load balancing.

 ## Deploy three servers

 ### Create VMs

 You can use any cloud service, such as AWS, Google Cloud, or Azure.
 In this project, I will use Google Cloud.